0113 297 1200

 LA v K and Others (2021): Damian represented a local authority pursuing findings of non-accidental injuries against a 3-month-old child.
 Damian worked closely with the local authority to provide comprehensive advice on the strength of the evidence and the appropriate findings to pursue, including drafting the schedule of findings sought.

-R v H (2021): Damian represented a mother in a complex private law finding of fact.
-Mother sought 14 findings against father, father sought 12 findings against mother.
-The court made all the findings sought by mother, and none of the findings sought by father.
+R v H (2021): Damian successfully represented a mother in a complex private law finding of fact.
+The mother sought 14 findings against the father and the father sought 12 findings against the mother.
+The court made all the findings sought by the mother, and none of the findings sought by the father.

 Financial remedy